-June 30, 2012
+September 30, 2012

 - (1) Represents the historical financial position and results of operations of Liberty Media Corporation.
 Such amounts were derived from the historical consolidated financial statements of Liberty Media Corporation found elsewhere in this information statement.
 Although Liberty Spinco is the legal spinnee it has been determined that based on the relative significance of Liberty Spinco to Starz (the legal spinnor) and senior management's continued involvement with Liberty Spinco following the Spin-Off, Liberty Spinco is the spinnor for accounting purposes.
 Therefore, the historical financial statements of Liberty Media Corporation will remain the historical financial statements of Liberty Spinco upon the completion of the Spin-Off. - (2) Represents the historical financial position and results of operations of Starz.
 Although Starz is the legal spinnor it has been determined that based on the relative significance of Liberty Spinco to Starz and senior management's continued involvement with Liberty Spinco post Spin-Off, that Starz is the spinee for accounting purposes.
 These amounts will be presented as discontinued operations upon the completion of the Spin-Off. - (3) Prior to the completion of the Spin-Off the Starz corporate headquarters building will be contributed to Liberty Spinco and Starz will enter into a lease agreement relating to the building.
 As the terms of the lease agreement are unknown at the time of this filing no rental income has been reflected in these pro forma statements but it is expected that rental income will be equal to or in excess of depreciation reported for pro forma purposes.
-In connection with the Spin-Off, it is expected that Starz, LLC will distribute approximately \$1.8 billion in cash to Liberty, of which \$400 million was distributed in the third quarter of 2012.
+In connection with the Spin-Off, it is expected that Starz, LLC will distribute approximately \$1.8 billion in cash to Liberty, of which \$400 million was distributed in the third quarter of 2012 (on July 9, August 17 and September 4).
 The total amount of the distribution will depend upon the financial performance and cash position of Starz, LLC prior to the Spin-Off.
+Accordingly, the amounts presented as of and for the nine months ended September 30, 2012 do not include \$200 million distributed on November 16, 2012 and the additional \$1.2 billion expected to be distributed prior to the Spin-Off.
 This distributed cash, as reduced by investments of such cash prior to the Spin-Off, will be contributed to Liberty Spinco in connection with the Spin-Off.